zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 - CLI command:
   - `dcld tx pki delete-revocation-point --vid=<uint16> --issuer-subject-key-id=<string> --label=<string> --from=<account>`

+#### ASSIGN_VID

+**Status: Implemented**

+Assigns a Vendor ID (VID) to non-VID scoped PAAs (root certificates) already present on the ledger.

+- Who can send:
+  - Vendor Admin
+- Parameters:
+  - subject: `string` - certificates's `Subject` is base64 encoded subject DER sequence bytes.
+  - subject_key_id: `string` - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`.
+  - vid: `uint16` -  Vendor ID (positive non-zero).
+Must be the same as `vid` field in the VID-scoped `CRLSignerCertificate`.
+The value must be within the range of 1 to 65535.
+- CLI command:
+  - `dcld pki assign-vid --subject=<base64 string> --subject-key-id=<hex string> --vid=<uint16> --from=<account>`
+- Validation:
+  - PAA Certificate with the provided `subject` and `subject_key_id` must exist in the ledger.
+  - If the PAA is a VID scoped one, then the `vid` field must be equal to the VID value in the PAA's subject.

 ### ADD_NOC_X509_ROOT_CERTIFICATE

 **Status: Implemented**

 This transaction adds a NOC root certificate owned by the Vendor.

-- Who can send: Vendor account
+- Who can send
-- Validation:
+  - Vendor account
-  - the provided certificate must be a root certificate:
-    - `Issuer` == `Subject`
-    - `Authority Key Identifier` == `Subject Key Identifier`
-  - no existing certificate with the same `<Certificate's Issuer>:<Certificate's Serial Number>` combination.
-  - if certificates with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination already exist:
-    - the existing certificate must be NOC root certificate
-    - the sender's VID must match the `vid` field of the existing certificates.
-  - the signature (self-signature) and expiration date must be valid.
 - Parameters:
   - cert: `string` - The NOC Root Certificate, encoded in X.509v3 PEM format.
 Can be a PEM string or a file path.
 - In State: